melnik909/ui-atoms/atoms/ra-heading/README.md

 /* other styles */
 ```

-If you want to change settings you should declare :root pseudo-class and set new values
+If you want to change settings you should declare the :root pseudo-class and set new values

 ```css
 @import 'ra-heading.css';